AndrewChild/LocalBoulders/README.md

 	Documentation:
 	  - create gitHub project page
 	Python:
-	- clean up code, refactor files into file tree with several smaller files
-	- use dataclasses to shorten class definitions
 	- move LaTeX specific stuff to its own folder/project
         - maybe move class.ref to genLaTeX
 	- topo doesn't work when using linked images in svgs and the input and output files are different (svg loses track of linked image)
-	- there appears to be a bug in the histogram.
-Cliffs shows an that it has a 5.14 when it doesn't
 	- switch from reading the data in from python files to a SQL based approach
     LaTeX:
     - GPS index of boulders